-I have a wide range of interests in environmental microbiology and the application of biotechnologies in engineering systems.
-Basically, I am fascinated by the questions of “why” and “how” of the amazing microbial world.
-Why are microbial communities so diversified while amazing patterns can still emerge?
-Why some microbes can withstand the attacks of antibiotics while others can not?
-More important, how can we inhibit the growth of pathogens and preserve beneficial bacteria?
+My research interset is to apply environmental microbiology biotechnologies to address environmental health and energy challenges.
+Basically, I am fascinated by the “why” and “how” of the amazing microbial world.
+Why are microbial communities so diversified while fascinating patterns can still emerge?
+Why can some microbes withstand the attacks of antibiotics while others cannot?
+More importantly, how can we inhibit the growth of pathogens and preserve beneficial bacteria?
 How can we develop cost-effective wastewater treatment systems and generate renewable biofuels to meet human needs in a sustainable way?
-All these questions are of great interest to me and I believe that they can only be answered through a combination of scientific disciplines.
+These questions are critically important and can only be answered through a combination of scientific disciplines.
 Some of my recent research projects are listed as follows:

 Sanitation District No. 1 of Northern Kentucky and Boone County Conservation District, 2015 – 2016